JuliaStats/Distributions.jl/docs/src/censored.md

 Censored
 ```

+In general, `censored` should be called instead of the constructor of
+`Censored`.

 Many functions, including those for the evaluation of pdf and sampling,
 are defined for all censored univariate distributions: